List of non-EU countries compliant with new EU antimicrobial requirements

 What are the major implications for exporting countries?

-Only non-EU countries included in the list for the marked commodity or commodities will be authorised to continue exporting these products to the EU from 3 September 2026.
+Only countries included in the antimicrobials list for the marked commodity or commodities (see Table 1) will be authorised to continue exporting these products to the EU from 3 September 2026.

-Following the publication of this Regulation, the list will be updated on the basis of the evidence and guarantees received.
+The list will be updated as necessary, on the basis of the evidence and guarantees received by the EU.

 Recommended Actions

-The declaration must include every type of animal product exported to the EU to avoid potential disruptions to trade (European Commission 2023).
+A template to submit the guarantees on antimicrobials can be requested from SANTE-VETERINARY-MEDICINES@ec.europa.eu.
+These guarantees must include every type of animal product exported to the EU to avoid potential disruptions to trade (European Commission 2023).
+This includes banned antibiotics that are:

 Background

 Antimicrobial resistance is viewed as a major threat to global health.
-The EU seeks to ensure prudent and responsible use of antimicrobials in animals.
+The EU aims to contain the spread of antimicrobial resistance by introducing concrete measures that ensure the prudent and responsible use of antimicrobials in animals.

 Resources